Seahawks safety Jamal Adams suffers shoulder injury, keeping him out of second half of win over 49ers

 Dunlap admitted “it’s frustrating. … This is new for me for my career.”

-Which made his two big plays Sunday feel a little better.
+His two big plays Sunday made him feel a little better.

 “I focused in on seizing those opportunities,” Dunlap said.
 “And today, I don’t know if it was 10 plays or whatever it was, but we made something happen.”